cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* There are many inconsistencies in the various methods.
+Even within the same method various behaviours can vary.
+One version of webview autoloads while the other does not, etc.
+* 🤬 Rewrote the Log Viewer for the third time.
+  * The original idea was in theory very simple:
+    ```
+    WebView webView = new WebView();
+    webView.Source = AhLog._logFilePath;
+    this.Content = webView;
+    _ = Task.Run(async () => { while (true) {
+        await Task.Delay(1000);
+        await this.Dispatcher.DispatchAsync(() => webView.Reload());
+    } } );
+    ```
+  * The Reality ended up far different.
+    * The first version took a day or two, a hundred lines and tons of debugging.
+The second version took about a day with more debugging.
+This third version only took an hour or two, and it's by far the best iteration.
+On the positive side of things, I did learn many many things along the way.
 * Added FileLoop and (simple) file change detection.
 This would perhaps be better with a FileSystemWatcher, but it's already 100 lines long and complicated enough.
 And I'm probably going to throw it away and completely rewrite it anyway.
 I just wanted to finish this path to learn everything I could from it.
 * Don't write to the logfile inside the loop that reads your log file. 😉
 * Using ListView and StreamReader inside the Second Window